-Code Label Source Documents Priority 1 Hospital inpatient; Hospital inpatient 1 Managed health plans Offices/facilities with a comprehensive, unified record with comprehensive, HMO physician office or group unified medical records HMO-affiliated freestanding laboratory, surgery, radiation or oncology clinic Includes outpatient services of HMOs and large multi- specialty physician group practices with unified records.
+Code Label Source Documents Priority 1 Hospital inpatient; Managed health plans Hospital inpatient 1 Offices/facilities with a comprehensive, unified record with comprehensive, HMO physician office or group unified medical records HMO-affiliated freestanding laboratory, surgery, radiation or oncology clinic Includes outpatient services of HMOs and large multi- specialty physician group practices with unified records.
 2 Radiation Treatment Facilities with a stand-alone medical record 2 Centers or Medical Radiation treatment centers Oncology Centers Medical oncology centers (hospital affiliated or (hospital-affiliated or independent) independent) There were no source documents from code 1.
-3 Laboratory Only Laboratory with a stand-alone medical record 5 (hospital-affiliated or There were no source documents from codes 1, 2, 8, or 4. independent) , , , , 4 Physician's Physician's office that is NOT an HMO or large multi- 4 Office/Private Medical specialty physician group practice Practitioner (LMD) There were no source documents from codes 1, 2, or 8.
+3 Laboratory Only Laboratory with a stand-alone medical record 5 (hospital-affiliated or There were no source documents from codes 1, 2, 8, or 4. independent) , , , 4 Physician's Physician's office that is NOT an HMO or large multi- 4 Office/Private Medical specialty physician group practice Practitioner (LMD) There were no source documents from codes 1, 2, or 8.
 5 Nursing/Convalescent Nursing or convalescent home or a hospice 6 Home/Hospice There were no source documents from codes 1, 2, 8, 4, or 3.
 6 Autopsy Only Autopsy 7 The cancer was first diagnosed on autopsy.
-There were no source documents from codes 1, 2, 8, 4, 3, or 5.
-7 Death Certificate Only Death certificate 8 Death certificate is the only source of information; follow- back activities did not identify source documents from codes 1, 2, 8, 4, 3, 5 or 6.
-If another source document is subsequently identified, the Type of Reporting Source code must be changed to the 0.1 1 1 1 appropriate code in the range of 1, 2, 8, 4, 3, 5, or 6.
-2 8 Other hospital outpatient Other hospital outpatient units/surgery centers 3 units/surgery centers Includes, but not limited to, outpatient surgery and nuclear medicine services.
+There were no source documents from codes 1, 2, 8, 4, 3, or D 1 C 1'C 1 C 1 5.
+0 7 Death Certificate Only Death certificate 8 Death certificate is the only source of information; follow- back activities did not identify source documents from codes 1, 2, 8, 4, 3, 5 or 6.
+If another source document is subsequently identified, the Type of Reporting Source code must be changed to the appropriate code in the range of 1, 2, 8, 4, 3, 5, or 6.
+8 Other hospital outpatient Other hospital outpatient units/surgery centers 3 Ü units/surgery centers Includes, but not limited to, outpatient surgery and nuclear G J medicine services.
 There were no source documents from codes 1 or 2.